 In this article, we use the recent research carried out by Code Computerlove, in collaboration with EConsultancy, to find out if companies are using the principles of Product Thinking and 'Do it together' to improve the effectiveness of their digital product and platform builds.
 Or if there are still companies where the extremes of passing the buck and empire-building can be found?

-We had well over 400 responses to our online research audit – with a broad range of companies from high-flying top performers to more modestly mainstream businesses represented.
+We had well over 400 responses to our online research audit‚ with a broad range of companies from high-flying top performers to more modestly mainstream businesses represented.
 But, we found almost total agreement on a number of statements across the board relating to 'Do it together'.

 There's power in a clear, relevant case study.
 And we'd like to think that there is no greater advert for 'Doing it together' than Code Computerlove ourselves.

 We have embraced Product Thinking.
 Which is why we split ourselves into small autonomous teams with everyone working towards the same purpose which is aligned to business outcomes.
 Autonomy is crucial.
 So the team is multidisciplinary and has everything it needs to achieve its purpose together.

 Every day, every step of the way, the team also has visibility of its performance and uses metrics to assess it efficiency and:

 And every week, we hold team retrospectives and knowledge sharing sessions to improve collaboration and effectiveness.
 It's a way of working which works for us.
 No silos.
 No empires.
 No problem.

 'Do it together' is the third pillar which supports the complete Product Thinking approach to developing digital products and platforms.

-If you'd like your own copy of the full ‘Driving digital effectiveness with Product Thinking' research report we've been quoting from, we're happy to send you a copy.
+If you'd like your own copy of the full Driving digital effectiveness with Product Thinking' research report we've been quoting from, we're happy to send you a copy.